 Handling and Braking

-- "Because of its compressed measurements, the iQ can be susceptible to pull and wander from road disturbances such as dips, grooves, and cable car tracks.
-The ride feels firm, yet there's obvious body movement in the corners." -- Motor Trend (2012)
+- "Because of its compressed measurements, the iQ can be susceptible to pull and wander from road disturbances such as dips, grooves, and cable car tracks." -- Motor Trend (2012)